 What you need to know about your Denver homes plumbing pipes & sewer lines if it was built before 1978?

-Do you live in a house that was built before 1970’s, your plumbing & sewer pipes are probably made of cast iron, and you should check them for damage?
+Do you live in a house that was built before the 1970s?
+Your plumbing & sewer pipes are probably made of cast iron, and you should check them for damage.
 Your pipes may be hidden underground or in the basement, but an ounce of prevention will be worth a pound of cure.
-You & your family don’t want to be forced to move out of your home because of sewage backup.
+You & your family don’t want to be forced to move out of your Denver home due to a sewage backup.

 What kind of plumbing was used in 1978?